10 DELEGATION MYTHS YOU MUST AVOID AS A NEW MANAGER

 7.Myth: I should delegate only to senior employees.

-Fact: Delegation fosters growth at all levels within an organisation.
+Fact: Delegation fosters growth at all levels within an organization.

 By providing opportunities for junior employees, you cultivate a culture of learning and development.